Last updated 31.08.2022

 Through various machine learning models, we can automate time-consuming processes, thus facilitating our daily lives and business activities.
 For many companies, the use of ML has become a significant competitive advantage, allowing them to scale their product development, customer services, or operational processes.

 The study of algorithms that can improve on their own, especially in modern times, focuses on many aspects, amongst which lay the regression and classification of data.
 In order to achieve this, machine learning algorithms must go through a learning process that is quite similar to that of a human being.

 In his 1997 book entitled Machine Learning, Tom M. Mitchell introduces a technical outline of this learning process:

 “A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E.”

-Mitchell’s operational definition introduces the idea of performing a task, which is essentially what Machine learning, as well as AI, are aiming for - facilitating our daily lives and improving the rate at which we are developing.
-In this sense, ML methods strive to require as little human intervention as possible.
-After an algorithm is designed, the learning process should be carried out by the computer/machine, which can be realized in a number of different ways.
+Mitchell’s operational definition introduces the idea of performing a task, which is essentially what ML, as well as AI, are aiming for — helping us with daily tasks and improving the rate at which we are developing.

 Types of Machine Learning